 Ch.
 13 a, b.
 INORGANIC CHEMISTRY.
-4 units (2-0-2); first and second terms.
+4 units (2-0-2); third and first terms.

 Prerequisite: Ch.
-12 d.
+12 b, 21 a, b.

 The chemical and physical properties of the elements are discussed with reference to the periodic system and from the view-points of atomic structure and radiation-effects.
 Such topics as coordination compounds, the liquid ammonia system, the compounds of nitrogen, the halides, and selected groups of metals are taken up in some detail.
 The class work is supplemented by problems which require a study of current literature.